Time Series, Persistent Homology and Chirality: Persistent Homology and Merge Trees

-In this section we will set up necessary apparatus to analyze bar decomposition of a univariate function.
-Our key observation is that bars in a persistence diagram for a function on the real line are in direct correspondence with the {\em windings of the function around an interval}.
+In this section we will set up necessary apparatus to analyze bar decomposition of a continuous univariate function.
+Our key observation is that bars in a persistence diagram for a function on the real line are in direct correspondence with the {\em windings of the function around an interval}.\footnote{The term is clarified on Figure \ref{fig:auto_a}.}

-In what follows we will be working primarily with the functions on an interval which tend to their global minimum on the left end, and to their global maximum on the right.
-One can always relate this particular version with other settings (say, where the function tends to its global supremum on both ends), by adding a monotonic function interpolating global maximum and minimum at one of the interval ends: such a transformation changes the persistence diagram in an obvious way.
+In what follows we will be working primarily with the functions on an interval which attain their global minimum on the left end, and their global maximum on the right.
+One can always relate this particular version with other settings (say, where the function tends to its global supremum on both ends), by slightly expanding the domain of the univariate function $f:[t_0,t_1]\to\Real$ to $[t_0-c, t_1+c], c>0$ and defining $f$ on $[t_0-c,t_0]$ to be a linear function interpolating between $\min_{[t_0,t_1]}f-1$ and $f(t_0)$, and on $[t_1,t_1+c]$ to be a linear function interpolating between $f(t_1)$ and $\max_{[t_0,t_1]}f+1$.
+Such a transformation alters the persistence diagram by adding at most by one (long) bar.

-\subsection{Winding of a function around an interval}
+\subsubsection{Winding of a function around an interval}

 Recall that we say that a point $(b,d), b<d$ in the persistence diagram (or the corresponding bar $[b,d]$) {\em straddles the interval $[b',d']$} if $b\leq b'<d'\leq d$.